abenayed-XGL/IRIS/research/index.md

 In particular, the IRIS Laboratory works on:

-- **Advanced hardware-aware digital signal processing**, aimed at enhancing transceiver performance of beamforming arrays through analytical modeling, calibration, and linearization techniques that explicitly account for practical hardware limitations and system-level interactions
+- **Advanced hardware-aware digital signal processing**, aimed at enhancing the performance of beamforming-array transceivers through analytical modeling and optimization techniques that explicitly account for practical hardware limitations and system-level interactions.

 - **Large-Scale Antenna Arrays for wireless and SATCOM applications**, with emphasis on design methodologies that account for antenna and front-end non-idealities, as well as the integration of sensing capabilities that provide feedback for DSP-based performance enhancement techniques